Welcome Newly Admitted EPM Students!

 You can see more information about registration here.

 The Environmental Policy and Management Graduate Program is typically completed in 2 academic years, though we also offer a 12-month option.
-Students who are interested in applying for the 12-month track must do so in Fall Quarter of their first year.
+Students who are interested in applying for the 12-month track must do so before Fall Quarter of their first year.
 The application can be found here.

 New Student Orientation